Voilett-Roze/asus/Policy-based-routing-(manual-method).md

 2. Click the “DHCP Server” tab.
 3. Under “Manually Assigned IP around the DHCP list (Max Limit : 128)” you can assign fixed IP addresses to the devices you want to include.
 4. Click the red arrow next to the empty window labeled “MAC Address” and you should see a list of all your connected devices.
-5. Choose the device you want to include to the VPN.
-Click the plus arrow.
+5. Choose the device you want to include to the VPN and change the IP address to a range below 192.168.1.100 Click the plus arrow.
+Read important notes below.
 6. Repeat until you have selected all the devices you want to include to the VPN.
 7. Now these devices will have permanent IP addresses, and you do not have to worry that they may change and mess up your script in the future.

+**important.
+You need to setup your IP pool in LAN/DHCP tab make sure to enter these values in IP Pool Starting Address 192.168.1.100 and IP Pool ending Address 192.168.1.256
+Make sure that when you manually assign DHCP address that you stay within the range of 192.168.1.2-192.168.1.100 for each device.
+If you use an address higher then 192.168.1.100 for example 192.168.1.105 things wont work properly.
+I suggest giving a Static IP address from the range of 192.168.1.2-192.168.1.100 for each device you want to go via the VPN and avoid confusion with DHCP manual assigned IP addresses.

 STEP D: